How To Write User Stories That Deliver Real Business Value

 - NEGOTIABLE User Stories Trigger Collaborative Conversations

-- SMALL User Stories Are Easier to Manage
+- ESTIMABLE User Stories Are Easier to Size and Prioritize

-- TESTABLE User Stories are Verifiable by Everyone
+- TESTABLE User Stories Include Verifiable User Acceptance Criteria

 - Assessing Your User Story INVEST-ability

-- Valid User Stories Are within the Product Vision or Project Charter
+- Good User Stories Are Within the Product Vision or Project Charter

 - Confirm that Your Initial User Stories Focus on Achievable Business Value

-Remove Ambiguity in Your User Stories at the Last Responsible Moment
+- Reduce Ambiguity in Your Epics and Stories at the Last Responsible Moment

 - Ambiguity and Subjectivity Feed Misunderstanding and Waste Time